samozturk/Complete-Regression-Analysis/README.md

         4) 46 observations which is extremely low.
         5) Low R-Squared(around 0.3).

-    First I am going to do little bit of data cleaning.
+    First I am going to do little bit of data cleaning and Exploratory Data Analysis with nice visualizations.

     I'll use linear, lasso, ridge, elasticnet and weighted regression as well as Box-Cox transformation, principal component analysis(PCA).